dotnet/cli/Documentation/beta-release-notes.md

 There are two main breaking changes in beta.

 1. Versioning change - we have changed the way we version the packages and introduced a new branching mechanism.
 You can see more in #668.
-2. Nightly and dev packages cannot co-exist with release packages on one box.
+2. Dev packages cannot co-exist with release packages on one box.

 The solution for both of these is uninstall: